ericpolley/button_reveal_text/README.md

 The javascript holds all the text.
 Upon clicking the button, a function is called to reveal from the index of an object.

 erpolley.com

+How to use: Download full zip folder.
+Extract.
+Open the folder in VS Code.
+Open the index.html and right click on the page, Open Live Server
+(You will require the Live Server Extention to utilize)